mhowe0422/mhowe0422.github.io/_projects/policeblotter.md

 After 18+ months of careful stewardship, the public presence of the Blotter (and other factors) led to the City's Police Department working with the WPRDC to formally publish their [data directly in a standardized, open format](http://wprdc.org/crime/).

 Consider this one a mission accomplished.
-The blotter was retired in November 2016.
+The historical blotter was retired in November 2016.